 It's important that this device be tested periodically in compliance with local codes, but at least once per year or more as service conditions warrant.
 If installed on a fire sprinkler system, all mechanical checks, such as alarm checks and backflow preventers, should be flow tested and inspected internally in accordance with NFPA 13 and NFPA 25.

-LFM127-2 (Globe) Two-Way Flow Altitude Control Valve
+LFM127-11 (Globe) One-Way Flow Altitude Control Valve with Delayed Opening Feature

 Standard Components